ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 Exchange EWS Protocol Test Suites package: MS-OXWSBTRF, MS-OXWSSYNC and MS-OXWSMSG.

-Test suite
+Test suites
 ----------

-The test suites verify the server-side and testable requirements listed in the requirement specification.
-The test suites call the protocol adapter to send and receive message between the protocol adapter and the SUT, and call the SUT control adapter to change the SUT state.
-The test suites consist of a series of test cases which are categorized into several scenarios.
+Test suites verify the server-side and testable requirements listed in the requirement specification.
+Test suites call a protocol adapter to send and receive message between a protocol adapter and an SUT, and call an SUT control adapter to change the SUT state.
+A test suite consist of a series of test cases that are categorized into several scenarios.

 ### MS-OXWSATT

 This scenario is designed to verify the server-side, testable requirements in the MS-OXWSATT test suite.
-The following table lists the scenarios designed in the test suite.
+The following table lists the scenarios in the test suite.

  Scenario  | Description
 :------------ | :-------------